Javier-PL/apa-tech-aufgabe/README.md

 Methods that I discarded:
 - Another option would have been using the routerlink and passing the object through the state.
 This would spare retrieving the object but would lose the state data if a page refresh is triggered which is not user friendly.

+-No child routes
+If you want to have a different view (component load) when you go to persons to persons/:id/details you need to go with defining a second route with full path.
+Otherwise you should be working with children components